Get

 There is something so elegant and beautiful about a faded cream to gray or brown shade on cat coats.
 On top of their coats having gorgeous shades of soft earth tones, both Birman and Siamese cats have stunning blue eyes.

-In fact, Birman and Siamese cats look so similar they are often mistaken for one another.
+In fact, Birman and Siamese cats look somewhat similar in that they are sometimes mistaken for one another.
 However, Birmans are a much rarer breed.
 Once you finish this article, you will know the difference between these two breeds, which may help you decide which is right for you.

 divider 2 cats